-Not infrequently, my wife will save her most complex and difficult questions for me until after 8pm when our kids are in bed and we finally have 2 minutes to talk.
+It used to be that my wife would save her most complex and difficult questions for me until after 8pm when our kids are in bed and we finally have 2 minutes to talk.

 As an example, last week she asked me, “Honey, which type of cereal do you want next week when I get groceries?”